psevestre/openid-fapi/cds-spec-analysis/README.md

 The following items, if implemented, appear likely to result in the failure of OIDC Conformance:

 * `request_uri` support is **removed** but is a Mandatory to Implement for Dynamic OP within OpenID Connect Core
+    * *NOTE*: Some WG members have questioned whether the `request_uri` MTI is being enforced in other implementations now?
 * Metadata response attribute `request_uri_parameter_supported` has had it's default altered to `false` and omitted from the discovery document
 * Metadata response is altered with a number of items converted to **OPTIONAL**:
     * `response_types_supported`